dibrugh/cource-pet-projects/marvel-comics/README.md

     1.2 Modify package.json (scripts).
 Add start-script that is going to be used in the beginning of iteration (so parcel'll track changes);
 build-script - to build the project.
     1.3 nmp run start
+    1.4 (fix) configured post-css to have correct work of :global classes

 2. Index.html
     2.1 Add root elements (2 states r planned, so 2 root elements are to be created)
 3. Create .gitignore